kattavibhasreddy/secureLANchat/replit.md

 **Message Broadcasting**: Server maintains a list of connected client sockets and broadcasts incoming encrypted messages to all clients except the sender, enabling group chat functionality.

+## Recent Changes

+**October 3, 2025**: Added web-based frontend with browser interface.
+The application now supports both terminal clients (using TCP sockets) and web clients (using WebSockets).
+Web clients use Web Crypto API for client-side encryption with AES-GCM instead of AES-EAX, maintaining the same end-to-end encryption security model.

 ## External Dependencies

-**PyCryptodome**: Cryptographic library providing AES-EAX encryption primitives.
+**PyCryptodome**: Cryptographic library providing AES-EAX encryption primitives for terminal clients.
 Used specifically for the `Crypto.Cipher.AES` module to implement authenticated encryption.

-This is the primary external dependency for security functionality.
+**WebSockets**: Python library for WebSocket protocol support, enabling real-time bidirectional communication with web browsers.

 **Python Standard Library**: The application relies heavily on built-in modules:
 - `socket`: TCP/IP networking and socket operations
 - `threading`: Concurrent client handling and message reception
 - `struct`: Binary data packing for message framing (length prefixes)
 - `hashlib`: SHA-256 key derivation from passwords
+- `http.server`: Serving static HTML/CSS/JS files for web frontend
+- `asyncio`: Asynchronous WebSocket server implementation

+**Web Crypto API**: Built-in browser cryptography API for client-side encryption in the web frontend.
+Provides SHA-256 hashing and AES-GCM encryption without requiring external libraries.

 **No Database**: The application is stateless with no persistent storage.
 Messages are relayed in real-time and not stored.
 Client lists are maintained in-memory only during server runtime.